Curious about lemon laws? Read our Lemon Law FAQ page

 So What’s the Issue?

 On October 7, 2025, Toyota issued a safety recall for certain 2025 Toyota Sienna Hybrid vehicles involving the second-row seats.
-Many owners reported being notified that the second-row seat rails may be improperly welded and could fail to adequately restrain occupants in a crash.
-At the same time, they were told that no repair procedure or parts were available yet.
-As a result, some owners said they were advised, either directly or indirectly, not to use the second-row seats.
+Many owners reported that the manufacturer notified them that the second-row seat rails may be improperly welded and could fail to adequately restrain occupants in a crash.
+At the same time, the manufacturers told them no repair procedure or parts were yet available.
+As a result, some owners said manufacturers or dealers advised them, directly or indirectly, not to use the second-row seats.

 Example Complaints